-For folks using Windows 11 and 10 who are into Virtual Reality (VR), you might notice something called OVRServer_x64.exe popping up.
-This little program can be a bit of a resource hog, using up a lot of your computer’s brain (CPU), graphics power (GPU), memory, and even your internet bandwidth.
-Let’s have a closer look at what this process is all about, why it uses so much juice, and what you can do about it.
+For users using Windows 11 or Windows 10 who are into Virtual Reality (VR), you might notice something called OVRServer_x64.exe showing up in your Task Manager.
+This little program can be a bit of a resource hog, using up a lot of your processing power (CPU), graphics power (GPU), memory, and even your internet bandwidth.
+This guide will talk about what this process actually is, why it uses so much resources, and what you can do about it.

 Also see: How to Scan an .exe File for Viruses to Check If It’s Safe